-Paleo toffee, made with just 5 simple ingredients, plus your favorite topping.
-Paleo candy recipe made with real butter, maple syrup, dark chocolate, and more.
-The perfect homemade paleo toffee candy to get you through the holidays.
+This chewy maple candy (toffee) is made with just 5 simple ingredients, plus your favorite topping.
+A paleo and gluten free candy recipe made with real butter, maple syrup, and dark chocolate.
+Delicious sweet treat to get you through the holidays.
 Actually, it’s just good ANYTIME!
-Healthier gluten free treats to love and share.
+Makes great holiday food gifts, too.

 But first.
 A STORY!
 True story, once upon a time there was a young blog girl who grew up with 3 brothers.
 They often dared her to do stuff.
 Like eat WHOLE sticks of butter in one sitting.
 Ahem… that girl was me.
 The only problem was that after I accepted the dare and ate the stick of butter, I realized that I REALLY liked butter.
 In fact, I continued to eat slabs of butter with cinnamon sugar or maple syrup on top.
 Obviously this was without my mom knowing.
 In fact, I don’t think she know now.
 Haha, whoops.
 Maybe I’m really Paula Dean’s long lost daughter?
 I kid.
 Honestly, I never had any health issues growing up.
 I was quite active and healthy.
 I guess you could say my life life motto back then was “fueled by butter!”
 Haha.

 Point being friends, REAL butter is magical (if well tolerated).
 And if fact, it can be a healthy addition to the diet.
 Just don’t eat the whole stick in one sitting like I did.
 Instead focus on using it recipes or a little bit here or there for individual servings..
 Also, Dairy Free Ghee, Grass-fed, or even the new coconut oil based vegan butters work wonders as well!
 Oh the natural healthy fats make me swoon!